Queensland Veterans and Veterans’ Families Strategy

 As we develop the state's first strategy for veterans and their families, we want to capture the knowledge and perspectives of veterans, their families, the community and businesses to ensure the most positive outcomes.

-We want everyone to have a say and be involved in developing the strategy.
-It marks the first step in our journey to shape the best outcomes for veterans and their families through the Veterans and Veterans' Families Strategy.
+This marks the first step in our journey to shape outcomes for veterans and their families.

 This strategy is part of the Queensland Government’s commitment to strengthen the veteran community.